Transport in Sri Lanka: Rail

 Sri Lanka Railways consists of an intercity network connecting major population centres and commuter rail serving Colombo commuters.
 Sri Lanka Railways operates the country's railway network, which includes about 1450 km of track.
 Colombo is its hub.
 Trains connect the main cities of the country's nine provinces.

 Most of the railways were developed during the British colonial period, with the first line (from Colombo to Kandy) opening on 26 April 1867.
 The railway was introduced as an economical means of transporting goods produced on the tea, rubber and coconut plantations to the main port in Colombo.
 After the 1950s, the Sri Lankan economy became focused on industry rather than plantation agriculture.
 The road network also grew; with the introduction of lorries, a faster means of transporting goods, the amount of goods transported by rail declined.
 Since their network is more focused on plantation areas than on population and service centres, the railways have generated large losses.

 Their potential for expansion was demonstrated when Minister of Transport Leslie Goonewardene extended the coastal line from Puttalam to Aruvakalu in 1974 to serve the cement factory there.
 The railway is modernising and extending that line to facilitate faster trains and improved efficiency.
 Electrification of the network's busiest sections was proposed in 2010 to improve energy efficiency and sustainability, but no work was done.
 The railway is extending the coastal line from Matara to Kataragama via Hambantota.

 The Sri Lankan rail network passes scenic landscapes—particularly the Colombo-Badulla main line, which hugs the country's steep highlands.
-The railways connect the cities of Kandy, Galle, Matara, Jaffna, Kankesanturai, Mannar, Anuradhapura, Gampaha, Negombo, Kurunegala, Avissawella, Kalutara, Polonnaruwa, Batticaloa, Trincomalee, Badulla, Gampola, Nawalapitiya, Matale, Vavuniya, Puttalam and Chilaw with Colombo.
+The railways connect the cities of Gampaha, Kandy,Badulla,Matale, Galle, Matara, Jaffna, Kankesanturai, Mannar, Anuradhapura,Polonnaruwa, Negombo, Kurunegala, Avissawella, Kalutara, Batticaloa, Trincomalee, Gampola, Nawalapitiya, Vavuniya, Puttalam and Chilaw with Colombo.

 The narrow-gauge Kelani Valley Line, from Colombo to Avissawella, was converted to broad gauge.
 The other narrow-gauge lines, from Nanu Oya to Nuwara Eliya, Avissawella to Yatiyantota and Avissawella to Ratnapura and Opanayaka, were dismantled due to financial losses.
 In 2007, the Sri Lankan government announced plans for Matara-Kataragama (113 km), Padukka-Hambantota-Ratnapura (210 km), Kurunegala-Dambulla-Habarana (80 km) and Panadura-Horana (18 km) lines by 2014.

 Air

 SriLankan Airlines

 SriLankan Airlines is Sri Lanka's national airline.
-Founded in 1979 as Air Lanka, the airline changed its name when it received partial foreign ownership in 1998.
+Founded in 1979 as Air Lanka, it changed its name to SriLankan Airlines when it received partial foreign ownership in 1998.
 It operates to Asia and Europe from its base at Bandaranaike International Airport in Colombo; the airline's main office is in the Airline Centre at the airport.
 The airline was scheduled to join the Oneworld alliance in 2013.

 SriLankan Airlines flies to 62 destinations in 34 countries.